flexera-public/policy_templates/cost/azure/object_storage_optimization/README.md

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

-### Credential configuration

-Please create separate credentials for each storage account by selecting Credential Type as OAuth2 and mention the storage account name in the Additional Parameters resource URL.
-Example resource : `https://my_azure_storage_account.blob.core.windows.net/` , replace my_azure_storage_account with the name of the storage account.

-For more details, please refer [API Usage](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm#provider-specific-credentials--azure--) to create Azure RM credentials with oauth2.

-For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

-Provider tag value to match this policy: `azure_rm`

-Required permissions in the provider:
+- [**Azure Resource Manager Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_109256743_1124668) (*provider=azure_rm*) which has the following permissions:
+  - `Microsoft.Storage/storageAccounts/read`

+- [**Azure Storage Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1121576) (*provider=azure_storage*).
+Note that a credential can be made with access to several storage accounts by setting `resource` to https://storage.azure.com in the Additional Parameters when creating this credential in Flexera One.
+This credential should have the following permissions for every storage account whose blobs you want to assess:
-- Storage Blob Data Owner
+  - `Storage Blob Data Owner`

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `billing_center_viewer`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Supported Clouds